 Significant cumulative impacts are determined according to the same thresholds of significance used in the evaluation of each environmental resource category.
 As disclosed in this EA, the Proposed Action would not have significant impacts on the environment and would have effects on the environment similar to those that already exist.
-It is assumed reasonably foreseeable future projects would comply with all local, state, and federal standards.
 Table 4-3 provides the potential cumulative impacts of the Proposed Action.